Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Efficient Search Method

-Finally, we present the complete procedure of our method, as shown in Algorithm \ref{alg: improved}.
-Our objective is to propose an efficient symbolic search method for \textbf{general EFO1 queries}.
-The key aspect is that we can flexibly \textbf{reduces the search domain}.
-Additionally, our appropriate search reduces the complexity of answering cyclic queries from exponential to \textbf{quadratic with respect to the search domain}.
+We summarize the overall procedure of NLISA for inferring EFO1 queries in Algorithm~\ref{alg: nlisa}.
+We then analyze the space and time complexity of the proposed method.

-The space complexity of our method is $\mathcal{O}((|\mathcal{E}| + |\mathcal{R}| +d_h) * d) $, where $d$ is the embedding dimension of the KG embedding and $d_h$ is the hidden dimension of hyper-network.
-This complexity is the same as the knowledge graph embedding and scales linearly with the sizes of entities and relations.
+The space complexity of our method is $\mathcal{O}((|\mathcal{E}| + |\mathcal{R}| +d_h) \times d) $, where $d$ is the embedding dimension of the KGE models and $d_h$ is the hidden dimension of hyper-network.
+This complexity is on the same order as standard KGE models, which scales linearly with the sizes of entities and relations.